January 10, 2024 • By Christine Pasalo Norland

 "It demands of critics fundamental intellectual allegiance to radical openness, to free thinking," wrote hooks.

-Bearing witness to Israel's bombardment and siege on Gaza and the toll on deaf Palestinians, as well as knowing what Palestinian voices in the arts have spoken out about as it relates to the next MCU installment of Captain America, it seems to me that I'd have to find a lie to excuse myself from giving credence to these legitimate issues in order to watch Echo or plan to watch the next Captain America film.
+Bearing witness to Israel's bombardment, siege, and genocide of Gaza and the toll on deaf Palestinians, as well as knowing what Palestinian voices in the arts have spoken out about as it relates to the next MCU installment of Captain America, it seems to me that I'd have to find a lie to excuse myself from giving credence to these legitimate issues in order to watch Echo or plan to watch the next Captain America film.
 The lie I might tell myself and be seduced into believing is that it's okay to tune in to these projects because they spotlight and center BIPOC characters who haven't historically been featured in mainstream media, and include BIPOC cast members, directors, and writers who haven't historically had equitable opportunities to join TV and film projects with the potential to reach millions of viewers.
 But if I also seek to resist the practices of empire, if I want to practice radical openness as described by hooks, then I must hold space for the idea that these projects are applying a veneer of diversity and inclusion for the capitalistic benefit of an oligopolistic company that signals support for oppressive entities.

 In a statement Disney CEO Bob Iger gave to Variety on behalf of the company upon announcing the $2 million donation pledge on October 12, 2023, a statement in which sympathy was only expressed for "Jews in Israel," Iger said, "[W]e must all do what we can to support the innocent people experiencing so much pain, violence, and uncertainty — particularly children."